 It takes a truly special set of circumstances to turn sewage into a landmark.
 Or, more appropriately, to turn the path it takes to sewage heaven into a landmark.
 Large cities have elaborate sewer networks by necessity.
 Well-planned cities have expertly designed and maintained sewers.
 And very old cities have large, cavernous sewers that are the stuff legends are made of.

 No single one of these qualities makes a sewer worth visiting, or even possible to visit.
 But together, they create a secret underworld begging to be explored.

-No modern high-efficiency, the small-diameter sewer can replace the strangely romantic notion of a network of underground tunnels ripe for exploration.
-In fact, Toronto’s sewer tunnels are so large and well-built, they look more like soggy subway tunnels than rivers of wastewater.
+Toronto’s sewer tunnels are so large and well-built, they look more like soggy subway tunnels than rivers of wastewater.
 The resulting intrigue has created a subculture of urban exploration around subterranean Toronto.
 Daring adventurers and mischievous youths have long ventured into the city’s underground passageways to map their trajectory and examine their current state.

 Know Before You Go

 Sewers can carry human sewage and/or stormwater.
 Exploring is off-limits and can be dangerous due to flash floods and toxic sewer gases.
 Do not trespass and don't proceed without a guide.